bullhorn/novo-elements/README.md

 With Novo Elements there are a few hard coded labels throughout the library.
 To override these labels with your own, you will simply extend the `NovoLabelService` and override any labels that you wish.

-To make Angular2 use this new class over the default one you can provide in the bootstrapping of your application as a provider.
+To make Angular use this new class over the default one you can provide in the bootstrapping of your application as a provider.

 ```ts
 { provide: NovoLabelService, useClass: MyLabelService }